 Another very suggestive rite, called Su Scravamentu, takes place on the Holy Saturday: is represents the deposition of Christ from the cross on a litter covered with veils.

-The silence of the Easter processions is broken by the explosion of happiness on Easter Sunday, when at 11a.m, the risen Christ meets the Madonna in the middle of Via Garibaldi: “S’Incontru” is a moment of great emotion for believers but also for casual spectators who can’t help to stop a second along the road and observe the maximum silence at the time of the triple bow of the simulacra.
+The silence of the Easter processions is broken by the explosion of happiness on Easter Sunday when at 11 a.m, the risen Christ meets the Madonna in the middle of Via Garibaldi: “S’Incontru” is a moment of great emotion for believers but also for people walking by who can’t help to stop a second along the road and observe the maximum silence at the time of the triple bow of the simulacra.

 Holy Week in Ottana